jmcgill/formation/docs/02_Importing.md

 1. AWS returns pointers to strings from all API calls.
 The `aws.StringValue` method is some nice syntactic sugar which safely dereferences those strings.

-2. The `NameTagOrDefault` method is a helper function to extract the name of this resource from the Name Tag if it exists.
+2. The `TagNamer` struct provides a helper function (`NameOrDefault`) to extract the name of this resource from the Name Tag if it exists.
 The map passed into this helper function is used to ensure that each name is unique, since Tags do not have a uniqueness guarantee.
 If no Name Tag is present, the (much less human readable) InternetGatewayId is used instead.

 **Declare valid references**